merikan/junit5-demo/README.md

 The best thing is to take it in small steps and to see that you get the desired result.
 I also have a one-liner at the bottom that you can use if you are in a hurry.

-I have run this on macos and where the custom command differs compared to linux.
-That's why I use the -i switch, for example.
+I have run this on macos and where the `sed` command differs compared to linux.
+That's why I use the `-i` switch, for example.

 ### Step by step